meco-group/fatrop/PILOT_USER_INSTRUCTIONS.md

 * clone the examples: `git clone git@gitlab.kuleuven.be:robotgenskill/fatrop/fatrop-examples.git`
 * run the rocket example: `cd rocket && python Rocket_example.py`
 * this solves the example problem with ipopt
-* to solve the problem with fatrop: first compile the generated C-code, `gcc -fPIC -march=native -shared -O3 Rocket_example.c -o Rocket_example.so`, and then run fatrop: `RunFatrop Rocket_example.so Rocket_example.json`
+* to solve the problem with fatrop: first compile the generated C-code, `gcc -fPIC -march=native -shared -O3 Rocket_example.c -o Rocket_example.so`, and then run fatrop: `RunFatrop ./Rocket_example.so Rocket_example.json`